- Guaranteed for 2 full months

 - Instant Digital Download

 In an earlier post, I explained how to create a custom Lightroom preset that you could use to edit your photos in Lightroom.
-In addition to creating your own Lightroom presets you can download and install presets from the web into Lightroom so you can use them anytime you like.
+In addition to creating your own Lightroom presets you can download and install presets from the web into Lightroom or checkout one of our Lightroom preset bundles, so you can use them anytime you like.

 To begin, you’ll need to locate some presets to use.
 A good place to start is at Adobe Exchange and search for Lightroom presets.
 Download a set of presets to your computer.
 In most cases this requires you to download and save the file to your computer and then you need to unzip its contents.
 Place the unzipped files in a folder that you can find easily.